-- 12> Complete the sentences with the phrases below.Three of them have been used and underlined in the text in exercise 5. - be a bone of contention bone up on sth be bone idle feel sth in your bones cut to the bone make no bones about sth have a bone to pick with sb - 1 I just know there's going to be trouble at the party this evening.
-I can 🖾. - 2 Carla An her opinion of our plans.
-She says she thinks we need to start all over from the beginning. - 3 Texting during meals is a real heteroteconsecution between us.
-I say it's impolite, and my friends say I'm ridiculous. - 4 Ben is M, he never lifts a finger to help! - 5 I need to 🖾 on facts before the debate. - 6 I M with Lydia.
-She's been criticising me to my friends. - 7 It M when Stella called me a liar.
+12 Complete the sentences with the phrases below.
+Three of them have been used and underlined in the text in exercise 5.

+- 1 I just know there's going to be trouble at the party this evening.
+I can feel it in my bones. - 2 Carla makes no bones about her opinion of our plans.
+She says she thinks we need to start all over from the beginning. - 3 Texting during meals is a real bone of contention between us.
+I say it's impolite, and my friends say I'm ridiculous. - 4 Ben is bone idle, he never lifts a finger to help! - 5 I need to bone up on facts before the debate. - 6 I have a bone to pick with Lydia.
+She's been criticising me to - 7 It cut me to the bone when Stella called me a liar.
 I still feel hurt.

-13> WHAT DO YOU THINK?
+13 WHAT DO YOU THINK?
 Work in pairs and discuss the questions.